UreaLaden/reading-notes/README.md

 # Notes

-###### This repository stores collection of all my observations and questions from reading assignments.
+###### This repository stores collection of all my observations and concepts that I've come across throughout my studies.

 [Pair Programming](Articles/pair-programming.md)